ysyk2021/revolutionizing-small-business-operations-with-ai-techniques-and-strategies-for-enhanced-efficiency/src/chapter-2-1.md

-Understanding AI Technology for Small Business Operations - Explanation of AI Technology and its Capabilities for Small Business Operations
+Explanation of AI Technology and its Capabilities for Small Business Operations
 ======================================================================================================================================================

 Artificial intelligence (AI) technology has the potential to revolutionize small business operations, providing enhanced efficiency and productivity.
 In this chapter, we will explore the capabilities of AI technology for small business operations and provide an explanation of how it works.